History of Sarn Park services

 Space was left on the roundabout for the hotel to be built on a separate site, which soon opened as a Little Chef Lodge.
 It has a long driveway connecting it to the main site.
 Both parking areas had space to be expanded when necessary, but unusually this proved not to be required.

 The site was initially branded Trusthouse Forte, with the Little Chef restaurant being the main facility.
-Forte merged their own brand with their Welcome Break brand in 1988, and Sarn Park became a Welcome Break service area.
+Forte merged their own brand with their Welcome Break brand on 19 May 1988, and Sarn Park became a Welcome Break service area, with a plaque unveiled by the mayor-elect for Ogwr Borough Council.
 A leaflet dated a few years later said it had The Granary, Little Chef and The Shop.
 These progressed into Eat In, Starbucks and WHSmith.
 The nearby hotel became Welcome Lodge.
 The small service area building had no space available for a game arcade, which further reduced its income.

 Some of the road signs were still original to the site, and in 2016 still included directions for "Commercials" - a word for HGVs not used beyond the 1980s.